rolfbecker/MIE_2.02_GeoInfo_WS2021/gi0805_SQL/README.md

 ## Create relations "Bar" and "Sells" used in the presentation on Relational Algebra ##

-Admittedly, this data is not environmental data.
-It is used in the presentation on Relational Algebra (RA).
+Admittedly, this data is not environmental data but it is used in the presentation on Relational Algebra (RA).

 Use the new DB user `env_master` to create the tables (relations) in the new database `env_db` used for the first exercises.